Robustness and sample complexity of model-based MARL for general-sum Markov games: Introduction

 \textbf{Notation.} We use $\reals$ to denote the set of real numbers, $\PR(\cdot)$ to denote the probability of an event, $\EXP[\cdot]$ to denote the expectation of a random variable, and $\PSP(\cdot)$ denotes the set of probability measures on a set.

 We use calligraphic letters (e.g., $\StSp$, $\ActSp$, etc.) to denote sets, uppercase letters (e.g., $\St$, $\Act$, etc.) to denote random variables and lowercase letters (e.g., $\st$, $\act$, etc.) to denote their realization.
 Superscripts index players and subscripts index time.
 For example, $\act^i_t$ denotes the action of player~$i$ at time~$t$.
 For sequence of variables $\{\st_t\}_{t \ge 1}$, we use the short hand notation $\st_{1:t}$ to denote the sequence $(\st_1, \dots, \st_t)$.
+We use $\ONES$ to denote a vector of ones of an appropriate size which is determined by context.

-Given a function $f \colon \StSp \to \reals$, we use $\Span(f)$ to denote the span seminorm of~$f$, i.e., $\Span(f) = \sup_{\st \in \St} f(\st) - \inf_{\st \in \St} f(\st)$.
+Given a function $f \colon \StSp \to \reals$, we use $\Span(f)$ to denote the span seminorm of~$f$, i.e., $\Span(f) \coloneqq \sup_{\st \in \St} f(\st) - \inf_{\st \in \St} f(\st)$.
 Given a metric space $(\StSp, d)$ and a function $f \colon \StSp \to \reals$, we use $\Lipschitz(f)$ to denote the Lipschitz constant of $f$, i.e.,